lindig/xen-ocaml-tools/README.md

 * provide two [Opam] packages: [xen.opam](xen.opam) for library bindings and [xenstored.opam](xenstored.opam) for the xenstore daemon.

-The master branch is derived from Xen 4.8.4 plus backports for safe-string compatibility.
+The master branch is derived from Xen 4.11.0.

 ## Building